 When you visit your doctor, it is important to tell them exactly how your headaches make you feel.
 Are you unable to remain productive when you have one?
 Do they cause weakness?
 Are you often reduced to lying down for hours or days because your head won’t stop hurting?
 The more descriptive you can be, the more likely it is that your medical statements will convince the VA to rate you higher.

 To receive service connection for headaches, like all conditions, you will need to prove three elements:

-If a Veteran can prove all three of the elements listed above, they should receive a VA disability for headaches
+If a Veteran can prove all three of the elements listed above, they should receive a VA disability for headaches.

 If you have headaches that cause other problems, such as complete unemployability, you may be entitled to additional benefits.
 For example, if your headaches make it impossible to work, you could file for individual unemployability (TDIU) and receive disability benefits as if you were rated at 100%.

+Other secondary service-connected conditions can cause or worsen migraines.
 It is important to work with your doctor and your VA claim representative to discuss all the issues you are dealing with.